Making the Abortion Decision

 Abortion decision making isn't easy; making a choice about your pregnancy can be a gift of learning and growth.
 "It is an invitation for you to develop a larger vision of yourself.
-It’s a way to practice compassion and loving kindness toward yourself.” (from “Abortion: Finding Your Own Truth by Corrintha Rebecca Bennett, Religious Coalition for Reproductive Choice)
+It’s a way to practice compassion and loving-kindness toward yourself.” (from “Abortion: Finding Your Own Truth by Corrintha Rebecca Bennett, Religious Coalition for Reproductive Choice)

-Northland’s Head & Heart Counseling
+Northland’s Head & Heart Consultation:

-Here, we treat mind, body, and spirit.
+Here, we treat the mind, body, and spirit.

-Good women often face tough, life-changing decisions.
+Good people often face tough, life-changing decisions.
 Yet, strength and courage can be found in the search for an answer.
 While the decision in front of you now is difficult, in the end, you can be proud that you took the time and responsibility to thoroughly consider your options.
 Please take a moment to view our very special video, Every Day, Good Women Choose Abortion.

 We promise, we will always offer you helpful information, support and guidance.
-Our Head and Heart Counseling is a free service for patients of Northland Family Planning Centers.
+Our Head and Heart Consultation is a free service for patients of Northland Family Planning Centers.
 Call us to set up an appointment if this is a service you are interested in.

-Abortion is normal, however your personal experience of abortion is unique.
+Abortion is normal, however, your personal experience of abortion is unique.

 Did you know?